 I also tested with cashew butter, which was much drier than my peanut butter and didn't require any chill time for the dough to firm back up.
 I haven’t tested with sunflower butter for a nut-free version, but it should work if you enjoy the flavor of sunflower butter.

-Vanilla extract - Add vanilla extract for the oatmeal cookie dough balls to taste more like cookie dough.
+Vanilla extract - Add vanilla extract to the peanut butter bliss balls to taste more like cookie dough.

-Chocolate chips - Add vegan chocolate chips to also make the date cookie dough balls taste more like cookie dough.
+Chocolate chips - Add vegan chocolate chips to also make the date balls taste more like cookie dough.
 Mini chocolate chips work the best because of their size.

 Tips